shanker-codepath/librephotos/apps/docs/docs/user-guide/viewing-photos.md

 The Hide, Favorite, Make public, Delete and Rotate controls are only shown when you are signed in.
 On a public or shared album page the toolbar shows just the slideshow, zoom, fullscreen, info-panel and close buttons.

 There is no download or share button in the lightbox itself.
 To download photos, select them in the gallery grid and choose **Download** from the selection actions menu; the download dialog can also include the other photos from each selected photo's stack.
 To share photos with other users, select them in the grid and choose **Sharing** from the same menu.
+To copy a photo to the clipboard, select a photo and select **Copy** from the same menu (single photo only).

 ### Rotating Photos